Masters of the Sun Vol. 1

 Masters of the Sun Vol. 1 is the seventh studio album by American musical group Black Eyed Peas.
-A political album loosely inspired by the graphic novel of the same name and the contemporary social climate of the United States, it is a departure from the Black Eyed Peas' electronic dance and pop-influenced albums The E.N.D. and The Beginning, marking a return to the group's hip hop and boom bap style of their early career.
+A political album loosely inspired by the graphic novel of the same name and the contemporary social climate of the United States, it is a departure from Black Eyed Peas' electronic dance and pop-influenced albums The E.N.D. and The Beginning, marking a return to the group's hip-hop and boom bap style of their early career.
 The album was Black Eyed Peas' first in eight years, and their first album to feature J. Rey Soul as the newest member of the group, following the departure of Fergie earlier in 2018.
 It is also their first where they are credited as Black Eyed Peas (without the 'the' prefix) since Bridging the Gap in 2000.
 Preceded by numerous singles and music videos, Masters of the Sun Vol. 1 was released on October 26, 2018, and it is the last Black Eyed Peas album with longtime label Interscope Records.